lab272/semtex_varkinvis/README.md

 4. dog:        linear stability and optimal growth analysis for incompressible flows both steady and time-periodic (with its own user guide).

-A semtex user guide and HTML documentation is provided in the doc directory.
+A semtex user guide and HTML documentation is provided in the top-level doc directory, while a user guide for dog is provided in its own doc directory.

 Required third-party software
 -----------------------------